 Arts and Sciences

 In the SCA, we group all non-combat skills and knowledge under the very broad heading of ‘Arts & Sciences’ (commonly referred to as A&S).
-What does this mean?

 • Armouring